Uberi/University-Notes/PHIL145/PHIL145.md

 Lecture slides, announcements, and quizzes are available on LEARN.

-General goal of course is to improve reasoning skills - differentiating between good/bad reasoning (evaluative), and communicate reasoning/evalutations of reasoning to others (coomunicative).
+General goal of course is to improve reasoning skills - differentiating between good/bad reasoning (evaluative), and communicate reasoning/evalutations of reasoning to others (communicative).

 Topics: